 All have a vested interest.
 All have sales targets and bosses to please.
 All are unreliable if you want advice that is transparent and with access to information on all the other options available.

 So who do you turn to for advice?

 I wish I could say, your GP.
 Anecdotally, however, we hear of many GPs who fail to offer the full spectrum of choice.
 If you have a great GP, someone you’ve known for years and whose advice has been tested by time and various challenges, then that’s wonderful.
-Be sure to ask them about the risks of abortion, the impact of abortion on mental health, adoption and support during pregnancy.
+Be sure to ask them about support during pregnancy, adoption, the risks of abortion and the impact of abortion on mental health.